 - Premises Liability.

-Injury victims and their families can file a personal injury lawsuit in civil court.
-However, there is a time limit to how long the victim has to file a claim.
+You and your family can file a personal injury lawsuit in civil court.
+However, there is a time limit to how long you have to file a claim.

 Negligence is the wrongful actions (or inaction) of an individual, group, or company that causes harm to another.
-The injury victim has to prove the following elements to win a personal injury case based on negligence:
+You have to prove the following elements to win a personal injury case based on negligence:

 - The defendant breached that duty; and

-- The defendant’s breach was a substantial factor in causing the plaintiff’s harm.12
+- The defendant’s breach was a substantial factor in causing your harm.12

-Under California’s “comparative fault” laws, the plaintiff can still recover partial damages even if he or she was partly to blame for the accident.
-The plaintiff’s damages are reduced by the plaintiff’s own share of the fault and the defendants are liable for the remaining portion of damages.3
+Under California’s “comparative fault” laws, you can still recover partial damages even if you were partly to blame for the accident.
+Your damages are reduced by your own share of the fault, and the defendants are liable for the remaining portion of damages.3

 Strict liability cases can include the following types of product defects:

-In a product liability lawsuit for burn injuries, the victim has to prove:
+In a product liability lawsuit for burn injuries, you have to prove:

 - The defendant designed, manufactured, distributed, or sold the defective product;